codeclimate/codeclimate-rubocop/config/contents/style/open_struct_use.md

-This cop flags uses of OpenStruct, as it is now officially discouraged to be used for performance, version compatibility, and potential security issues.
+Flags uses of OpenStruct, as it is now officially discouraged to be used for performance, version compatibility, and potential security issues.

 ### Safety: